cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 For example, if q = p^2 and the primitive element basis is (1, I), then x = (a, b) corresponds to the element a + b * I, where x\_1 = a and x\_2 = b.
+(Note that all choices of basis are isomorphic, but certain choices may result in a more efficient implementation; this document does not make any particular assumptions about choice of basis.)

 An elliptic curve E is specified by an equation in two variables and a finite field F. An elliptic curve equation takes one of several standard forms,